ansin218/hugo-blog/content/programming/count-number-of-columns-in-sql-python-r.md

 students.shape[1]
 ```

-## number of columns in a dataframe in R:
+## Count number of columns in a dataframe in R:

 ```C
 # Method 1 using ncol